mdn/content/files/en-us/web/api/svganimationelement/repeatevent_event/index.md

   - SMIL
   - SVG animations
   - SVGAnimationElement
-  - events
+  - Event
 browser-compat: api.SVGAnimationElement.repeatEvent_event
 ---
 {{APIRef("SVG")}}

-The `repeatEvent` event of the {{domxref("SVGAnimationElement")}} interface is fired when the element's local timeline repeats.
+The **`repeatEvent`** event of the {{domxref("SVGAnimationElement")}} interface is fired when the element's local timeline repeats.
 It will be fired each time the element repeats, after the first iteration.

 > **Note:** Associated with the `repeatEvent` event is an integer that indicates which repeat iteration is beginning; this can be found in the `detail` property of the event object.
 The value is a 0-based integer, but the repeat event is not raised for the first iteration and so the observed values will be >= 1.
 This is supported in Firefox, but not in Chrome.